 Your Journey Inward: A Review of The Inner Camino by Sara Hollwey and Jill Brierley

 The overlaps between Jungian and shamanic ideas and principles are numerous.
 As a Jungian analyst and shamanic practitioner, I am always interested to find that other branches of psychology and other wisdom traditions incorporate similar concepts.
-The Inner Camino, a new book from Findhorn Press, has much in common with Jungian and shamanic ideas I’ve written about in my own book, Change Your Story, Change Your Life.
+The Inner Camino, from Findhorn Press, has much in common with Jungian and shamanic ideas I’ve written about in my own book, Change Your Story, Change Your Life.
 Between them, the authors—sisters Sara Hollwey and Jill Brierley—have backgrounds and experience in Vedanta philosophy and yoga, clinical psychology, and anthroposophy.
 Based on their clinical practices and extensive training in various mind-body disciplines, Hollwey and Brierley have written an excellent guide to taking a spiritual, interior journey toward inner wisdom that allows readers to experience transformation and freedom from old patterns.
 The title of their book derives from the traditional spiritual pilgrimage to the city of Camino de Santiago, also called The Way of the Stars.
 Unlike that traditional pilgrimage, however, the one they write of is purely internal—yet has powerful effects on the choices and decisions a person makes that end up becoming part of a life story.

 The Inner Camino sheds light on how to live free of the biases of ego, the aspect of the self that is mostly concerned with everyday matters.
 The goal is to operate from inner wisdom, which is a sense of oneness with all that exists and a knowing that transcends the wisdom of the mind.
 Hollwey and Brierley acknowledge the difficulties in maintaining a bias-free perspective as one attempts to walk along an inner path.
 However, their suggestions and perspectives can aid us to become more accepting and effective in dealing with ourselves and others.